syncfusion-content/wpf-docs/wpf/Diagram/Serialization.md

 {% endhighlight %}
 {% endtabs %}

-## Save Diagram as Mermaid Text
+## Save Diagram Layout as Mermaid Text

-In addition to saving the diagram as a XAML file or a memory stream, you can also save the diagram in the Mermaid text format.
-This format allows you to convert your diagram into a syntax that can be easily shared and visualized using tools that support Mermaid diagrams.
-The following example demonstrates how to save a diagram in Mermaid text format:
+We can save the diagram layout in Mermaid text format by using the `SaveDiagramAsMermaid` method.
+This format makes it easy to share and visualize the diagram using tools that support Mermaid.
+The following example demonstrates how to save a diagram layout in Mermaid text format:

 {% tabs %}
 {% highlight C# %}

+//Initialize the SfDiagram
+SfDiagram Diagram = new SfDiagram();

 // Initialize a layout for diagram Diagram.LayoutManager = new LayoutManager()